Abigail (actress): Publishing and music

 In 1973, after leaving Number 96, she published her autobiography, Call Me Abigail which sold 150,000 copies in its first two weeks of sale.
 Also in 1973, Abigail made an attempt, one of the first soap stars to do so (prior to Kylie Minogue) at a popular music career and scored a hit with a cover of Serge Gainsbourg's "Je t'aime... moi non plus", which reached the top 10 in Australia.
 Although this debut was a success, follow-ups, including a comedic release with ventriloquist Chris Kirby, were not.

 Commercials

 In 2002, she briefly became a spokesperson for weight-loss company Jenny Craig.
 She claimed to have lost 17 kilograms in seven weeks.

 Personal life

-Abigail was twice married; first to her manager actor Mark Hashfield (who also appeared on Number 96 as Alan Cotterill and whom she starred alongside on The Young Doctors).
+Abigail was married twice; first to Belgian businessman Pierre de Valmont, whom she divorced.
 Later she married actor Adrian Wright.

-Abigail was interviewed on Sydney radio station 2GB on her 60th birthday in 2006.
-At that time she was living on the Gold Coast, Queensland.

 In March 2011, Australian current affairs program Today Tonight produced a story on Abigail, claiming that she had fallen on hard times and was living as a squatter in a derelict church.
 A rebuttal story was aired the following evening by rival current affairs program, A Current Affair.
-In fact she and her husband had been living there temporarily, with permission, as their home had been partially destroyed in the 2011 floods.
+In fact she and her husband had been living there only temporarily, with permission, as their home had been partially destroyed in the 2011 floods.
 Her damaged home was being prepared for rebuilding.
 The Today Tonight story captured some hidden camera footage of Abigail.
 She did not appear on camera consensually.